miloszKacki/indexed-sequential_files_java/README.md

 newFile ; path - creates new IdxSeqFile(path) - there is no file by default, it has to be created before other commands can be executed.

-add ; ... - saves specified record to theIdxSeqFile
+add ; ... - saves specified record to the IdxSeqFile

 get ; key - gets record from the file and prints it to the console